Rhynchophorus ferrugineus: Larvae

 The neonate larvae are yellow-white, segmented, legless, and have a chitinous head capsule that is a darker brown than the rest of the body.
 They have powerful horizontal conical jaws which they use to burrow from the axils of the leaves to the crown, where they feed voraciously.
 Upon completion of larval development, the larva will sometimes emerge from the trunk of the tree, and build a pupal case of fiber extracted from the galleries inside the palm.
 The larva will then undergo metamorphosis into an adult.
 The larva will also weave a pupal case at the base of the palm fronds within the frond itself or at the centre of the base of the plant.

 Adult

 The adult insect is an excellent flier and is able to travel great distances.
 While they prefer to attack palms that are already infested or weakened by other stresses, they will colonize healthy palms.

 Predators, diseases, and parasites

 R. ferrugineus is predated by Chelisoches morio, infected by a cytoplasmic polyhedrosis virus and Metarhizium pingshaense, and parasitized by Heterorhabditis indicus, Hypoaspis spp., Praecocilenchus ferruginophorus, Scolia erratica, Steinernema carpocapsae, and Steinernema riobravis.

 Behaviour

-The behaviour and bionomics of the red palm weevil have been investigated in the field.
-The biology and life history of the weevil have been investigated on five diets, including banana, sugarcane, squash fruit, apple, and palm crown.
-The rate of development showed great variation depending on the host used.
-Developmental time was shortest on palm crown, followed by banana, and then squash fruit and apple, and longest on sugarcane.
-Egg production was the highest on palm crown, being 338 ± 37.24 eggs/female followed by banana, squash fruit, and apple, and the lowest (117. ± 18.9 eggs/female) on sugarcane.

 Studies show that this insect is attracted by ethyl acetate, 2-methoxy.4.vinylphenol, gamma-nonanoic lactone, 4SSS-ferrugineol, 50H and 4me-9-5Kt.